pinntech/flask-logex/README.md

 LogEx makes error handling, exception catching, and logging accessible and customizable.
 This package allows for trace id within logs easy to follow and diagnose issues with application.
-Integrate a Flask application utilizing Flask-RESTful seamlessly!
+Integrate a Flask application seamlessly!
+Flask-RESTFul is supported as well.

 ## Table of Contents